 Few places offer temples quite on the scale of Thailand's capital city; with enormous buddhas at Wat Pho, the multiple stunning shrines at Wat Phra Kaew (the Royal Palace) or the panoramic views of Wat Saket.

-If you think you might get templed out in Thailand, then it's probably best to start with Bangkok, these are temples you won't want to miss.
+If you think you might get templed out in Thailand, then it's probably best to start with Bangkok and make sure you visit our top five (which you can visit in one day).

 After all that hard work, why not treat yourself and head over to the Sukhothai Hotel for a chocolate brunch.
 It sounds amazing!